saurabh-001-rb/CodeCook/README.md

 - **TensorFlow**: Deep learning library used for training the machine learning model.
 - **Bootstrap**: Frontend framework used for designing the responsive user interface.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or feedback, please contact:

-- Suchir V
-- suchirreddy31@gmail.com